 Evans EQ4 Clear Bass Drum Head Review

 Despite the fact it’s a single 10mil ply drum head, it does have a good level of attack and punch which makes this suitable for heavier styles of music as well as popular genres.
-As far as single-ply bass drum heads go, this is the best bass drum head to go for.
+As far as single-ply bass drum heads go, this is one of my favorites.

 I found that when I tuned this head low, it delivered a surprisingly fat sounding low end for a single ply drum head.